williamBarnhart/gCent/README.md

 5. Invert the resampled interferograms for the best fitting geometry (strike, dip), dimensions (length, width), location (depth, longitude, latitude), and slip characteristics (rake, slip magnitude) of a single fault patch.
 6. Generate a series of figures and saved information in WORKDIR/NA

+To run everything, execute the following on the Matlab command line:

+`runGCent('all','/path/to/your/gCentfile/gCent_in.m')`

+### 3.2 Just resample
+To just do the data resampling (steps 1-4 in the section 3.1), execute the following:

+`runGCent('resample','/path/to/your/gCentfile/gCent_in.m')`

+This can be useful if you're just prepping interferograms, or if you want to resample based on a new starting fault model.

+### 3.3 Just invert
+To just do the inversion and plotting (steps 5-6 in the section 3.1), execute the following:

+`runGCent('inversion','/path/to/your/gCentfile/gCent_in.m')`

+This can be useful if you want to test alternate start models, different focal planes, or if you're adding a pre-existing resampled interferogram